top of page

 Fit me

 A body lies on a narrow steel bed: too short, too rigid, too exact.
-Around it, people gather — to witness, to measure, to project.
-The scene appears simple, almost silent.
-Yet beneath this stillness unfolds a complex negotiation between seeing and being seen, between care and control, between the nervous system and the social frame.
+People gather around it to witness, to measure, to project.
+The scene appears simple and almost silent, yet beneath this stillness unfolds a dense negotiation between seeing and being seen, between care and control, between the nervous system and the social frame.

-FIT ME replays the Procrustean myth as an experiment in empathy: a performance that refuses choreography and instead allows the situation to sculpt itself.
-Each iteration becomes a mirror of its context — academic, clinical, erotic, institutional — revealing how collective space conditions the possibility of presence.
-The performance is both altar and test-site: how far will one go to make another body fit?
+FIT ME revisits the Procrustean myth as an experiment in empathy and neurodivergent perception.
+There is no choreography.
+The performance allows the situation itself to sculpt the encounter.
+Each iteration becomes a mirror of its surroundings, revealing how collective space modulates the possibility of presence.
+The work functions as altar, experiment, threshold: it poses the question of how far one will go to make another body fit, but also how far one will go to meet it without forcing it.

-The piece proposes that every act of attention is an act of shaping.
-The audience’s affect becomes the material; their hesitation, the choreography.
-Through this feedback loop of looking and being looked at, FIT ME turns performance into a diagnostic tool for the collective psyche: a space to observe how intimacy collapses into power, and how power can sometimes transform into care.
+The work proposes that every act of attention is an act of shaping.
+The audience’s affect becomes the material and their hesitation becomes the choreography.
+Through this feedback loop of looking and being looked at, FIT ME becomes a diagnostic instrument for the collective psyche, revealing how intimacy collapses into power and how power, under the right conditions, softens into care.

-What happens when the neurodivergent mind — hypersensitive, hyperattuned — becomes the stage itself?
-What new ethics of perception emerge when every breath is an opening, every gaze a wound?
-FIT ME asks not to be understood, but to be endured differently: as an act of trust, a meditative failure, a shared collapse of form.
+What happens when the neurodivergent mind, hypersensitive and hyperattuned, becomes the stage itself.
+What new ethics of perception emerge when every breath is an opening and every gaze a wound.
+FIT ME does not ask to be understood.
+It asks to be endured differently: as an act of trust, a shared collapse of form, a temporary ecology where vulnerability becomes a way of thinking.

 Screenshot 2025-06-06 at 08.49.41.png